goatshriek/ruby-dragon/docs/roadmap.md

 [Github page](https://github.com/goatshriek/ruby-dragon).

-## 1.0.0 (next major and minor release)
+## 1.1.0
+ * [ADD] **Kotlin Language Bindings**
+   For the same reason that Groovy is on the roadmap, Kotlin is as well as an easy step to take from Java, offering more powerful functional features on top of the language.

+## 1.2.0
  * [ADD] **Groovy Language Bindings**
    While initially aimed at Ruby, this project is ultimately aimed at making a variety of JVM-based languages available to Ghidra users.
 Groovy is an easy target, being the most Java-friendly interpreted language.
- * [ADD] **Kotlin Language Bindings**
-   For the same reason that Groovy is on the roadmap, Kotlin is as well as an easy step to take from Java, offering more powerful functional features on top of the language.
- * [ADD] **Support for arguments to scripts**
-   Script arguments are currently ignored by the execution - this needs to be updated so that they are accessible to the script itself in some way.

 ## Unallocated to a release